Our Kind of Traitor

 We shouldn’t forget a few things, however.

 Manning was heroically brave.
-She risked her life to oppose and expose a system she viewed as evil; she was ruthless enough to go through with a covert operation; she achieved success; and was willing to pay the price.
+She risked her life to oppose and expose a system she viewed as evil; she was ruthless enough to go through with a covert operation; she achieved success and willingly paid the price.

-The system Manning opposed hates us, as it hates all traditionalists and identities its can’t subsume into global American hegemony.
+The system Manning opposed hates us, or rather it views us as material to be absorbed into global American mono-culture.
 Manning thus contributed to the de-legitimization of the American empire, just as she was a symptom of it.

 Manning was a victim who chose to fight back.
 That’s what we should remember.